 If you don’t have health insurance, it can be expensive going to see a doctor.
 That’s why telemedicine is becoming so popular.
 Your family can have access to a board-certified doctor in your state 24 hours a day, 7 days a week for a phone or video consult.
 The doctor can even prescribe medicine for many common illnesses.
 It’s only $9.99/month for the whole family.

 Supplemental Insurance Bundle

-The “Metal Gap” plan bundles together accident insurance and critical illness insurance in one affordable plan.
+The “Plan Enhancer” plan bundles together accident insurance with critical illness insurance and/or a hospital benefit in one affordable plan.
 These plans pay a cash benefit to help you pay for healthcare if you have any kind of accident/injury, or get hit with a critical illness like cancer or a heart attack.
 That money can help you meet the deductible on your short-term health insurance plan or just help you pay for care if you don’t purchase a short-term policy.

 Accident Insurance Plan

 If you are only interested in protection for accidents, you can save even more money.
 A plan that would pay up to $5,000 for medical care resulting from some kind of accident would cost a family around $45/month.

 Think about how these plans work together.

 These plans are each helpful on their own.
 Taken together, though, they give you very thorough and robust health coverage at a significantly lower price than you would get with an Obamacare-compliant health insurance plan.